OpenIndiana/oi-userland/components/runtime/openjdk-19/patches/README.txt

 Needed to restore src/hotspot/share/services/dtraceAttacher.hpp See illumos-port-17.patch.
-This file should have been removed in the original solaris deprecation along with the corresponding cpp file, but was forgoteen about, and has recently been cleaned up.
+This file should have been removed in the original solaris deprecation along with the corresponding cpp file, but was forgotten about, and has recently been cleaned up.
 As we still #include it, we need to put it back.
 As we disable DTrace in any case, it would be cleaner to simply remove all of it.